PEARL

 This project is led by France Energies Marines.

 The project receives funding from the French government which is managed by the Agence Nationale de la Recherche as part of the France 2030 investment plan.
-It is also supported by the Brittany, Normandy and SUD Provence-Alpes-Côte d’Azur regions.
+It is also supported by the Brittany, Normandy and SUD Provence-Alpes-Côte d’Azur regions, and by the Normandy channel offshore wind arm biodiversity Fund – Funded in accor-dance with the terms and conditions of the government’s specifications for the project.

 Photo credit: France Energies Marines